project-zot/project-zot.github.io/docs/general/extensions.md

 # Extensions

-> :white_medium_square: Extensions provide additional registry features that are not a part of the Distribution Specification.
+> :point_right: Extensions provide additional registry features that are not a part of the Distribution Specification.
 >
 >The following extensions are currently available with `zot`:
 >